 - With your drink, walk around the bar as if you are looking for your friend, feel free to fake text this invisible friend but DO NOT pull up FaceBook- it makes you look more nervous.
 Who goes to the bar to play on FB?
 What you are doing is looking at your available options without being obvious.
 The drink and phone are only something to help you with your nerves but don’t let it be something that keeps you from eye contact.

-- Now that you have cased the location, go ahead and get your first drink- but keep it safe.
+- Now that you have caused the location, go ahead and get your first drink- but keep it safe.
 No hard liquor.
 This is just the drink that should relax you a little bit.

-- Put your phone away and do the walk through while smiling at everyone and say hello to anyone who makes eye contact with you no matter who she/he is.
+- Put your phone away and do the walkthrough while smiling at everyone and say hello to anyone who makes eye contact with you no matter who she/he is.
 You want to look at everyone and see them- not avoid them.
 Every person should be special to you.
 Imagine that these are all people you know and care about.
 The whole purpose of this move is to set the tone.
 You want everyone to think that you are completely accessible.
 Remember, everyone is afraid of rejection of some kind.
 You want everyone to believe that you are the friendliest person to talk to so that they appreciate and remember you when you want to sit with them.

 OK, so you smiled at everyone and made plenty of eye contact right?
 Take a deep breath–here comes the fun part.
 You have to join a group of women without hyperventilating on your long walk across the room.
 You need to join a group so that you can be seen socializing.